Family Relationship Centres

 - child-friendly services for families in conflict

 - family dispute resolution services

 - re-partnering and stepfamily arrangements

-Family Relationship Centres offer a range of services and programs, which are aimed at families at all stages of their life, including people starting relationships, those wanting to make their relationships stronger, those having relationship difficulties and those affected when families separate.
-The Centres encourage separating parents to focus strongly on the needs of their children.
+Family Relationship Centres offer a range of services and programs to help families at all stages of their life including people starting relationships, those who want to make their relationships stronger, people with relationship difficulties and families who have separated.
+The Centres encourage separating parents to maintain a strong focus on the needs of their children.

 The Family Relationship Centres offer individual and joint sessions to assist separating families to create workable parenting arrangements for their children.
 They also offer group information sessions and workshops on a range of practical topics to assist families.